hoellers/QualMix/README.md

 Reinterviews,” accepted for publication in the *Journal of Survey Statistics and Methodology* (*JSSAM*).

-See [Applying QualMix to Your Own Work](#sec-example) for a brief demonstration of applying the method proposed in the analysis to your own data.
+See [Applying QualMix to Your Own Work](#applying-qualmix-to-your-own-work) for a brief demonstration of applying the method proposed in the paper to your own data.
 If you do use this approach, I only request that you please cite the paper.
-You are welcome to adapt the code I wrote for thisp roject, but please note the GPL3 license.
+You are welcome to adapt the code I wrote for this project, but please note the GPL3 license.
 I am working on a R package that will implement this method more efficiently.

 If you encounter any issues or have any questions, please do not hesitate to let me know!
-Please see [File Descriptions](#sec-file-descriptions) below for a description of all the files contained in this repository.
+Please see [File Descriptions](#file-descriptions) below for a description of all the files contained in this repository.

 # Required Packages